-A risk mitigation strategy is a community’s plan for how it will address its identified risks.
+Hazard mitigation planning creates a framework for governments to reduce the negative impacts from future disasters on lives, property, the economy and the environment.
+When creating or updating a hazard mitigation strategy/plan a community identifies hazards and vulnerabilities, sets goals, and identifies potential mitigation projects.
 Effective mitigation strategies provide documentation of valuable local knowledge on the most efficient and effective ways to reduce losses from hazard events.
-For example, a strategy may articulate specific actions to help preserve a beach that protects private or public property.
+For example, a strategy may articulate specific actions, such as acquisition or elevation of structures, to help reduce impacts from flooding.
 Creating and implementing hazard mitigation strategies is one of the most effective ways to protect a community’s residents and property, and is nearly always more cost effective than repairing the damage after a storm event.

-- The Florida Department of Community Affairs will provide funding and technical assistance to counties and municipalities that are revising their local mitigation strategies so long as recipients agree to revise their strategies to meet criteria outlined in the Disaster Mitigation Act of 2000.
-Details on their local mitigation strategy page.
+- The Florida Division of Emergency Management will provide technical assistance to counties and municipalities that are creating or revising their local mitigation strategies.
+Contact information can be found on their local mitigation strategy page

 - To learn how to create a risk mitigation strategy, see the Federal Emergency Management Agency’s useful Developing the Mitigation Plan guide.
 See especially, Section 2: Identify and Prioritize Mitigation Actions.